 Of course, I believe that the individuals in each of our lives can enhance our happiness or deepen our sense of purpose in the world.
 We humans are wired to connect with others.
 So partners and friends are a necessary part of living a good life.
 Because I’ve learned that we have a human need to be loved and to belong.

 But the truth of the matter is, no matter how deeply we desire to be Wonder Woman (or Superman), we are, at our deepest and basest level, unable to “rescue” someone.
 Now don’t take me too literally.
 I’m not talking about ignoring a person that’s drowning in the lake or has been in a car accident.
 Oh, no. Not at all.
 We need our firefighters and rescuers in that sense.
+We need those who can help in a wider sense as well, which is why you might choose to work with a maritime injury attorney.

 I am talking about trying to be Wonder Woman, swooping in, and rescuing a person from themselves.

-And if you are in any kind of nurturing or care-giving capacity: parent, coach, therapist, nurse, fireman, police woman, massage therapist, energy worker, etc…. you are going to, at least once in your life, cross paths of someone that you could rescue.
+And if you are in any kind of nurturing or care-giving capacity: parent, coach, therapist, nurse, fireman, police woman, massage therapist, energy worker, etc. You are going to, at least once in your life, cross paths of someone that you could rescue.

 So, here are some truths about rescuing others.